 Pigtails are available in 12", 60" and 90" lengths.
 The pigtails connect the light to the mainline (wire).
 In typical applications, 12" pigtails are used for step risers, 60" pigtails are used for post top lighting and walkway lighting, and 90" pigtails are used for longer posts, fences, or other applications that require a longer distance between the mainline and the light.

 Can I use a dimmer switch on low voltage lighting?

 No, dimmer switches are not effective on low voltage lighting.
-If you would like to reduce light output, a 7.5 watt bulb is available.
+If you would like to reduce the light output, a 7.5-watt bulb is available to purchase.

 What can I do if some lights appear dimmer than others?